S—ML

 End-to-end TLSMUSTMUSTMUST

-Budget classes (S-14, S-50, S-100, M-500, M-1000) MAY be declared where a single threshold is too coarse; a declared class is auditable like any budget.
+Sparse budget classes (S-14, S-50, S-100) MAY be declared where a single threshold is too coarse; a declared class is auditable like any budget.
 S-50 is the default Sparse class.
+A publisher MAY additionally declare an m class (M-500, M-1000) to make the recommendation binding for its own pages; absent such a declaration, tooling MUST report m deviations as advisories, never failures.

 A.6 Content equivalence